actonmass/actonmass.org/content/issues/indigenous-peoples-rights.md

 page_img: /img/5c48256e-ee3b-45ed-904d-23faafa28fa7.jpg
 catchphrase: The 50,000 Native Americans in Massachusetts deserve opportunity, civil rights, and self-determination.
+text: Massachusetts has a long history of disregarding the rights and concerns of its Indigenous population since the state’s colonization.
+One of the many long-standing issues the Indigenous people have faced is their ability to keep the land that is rightfully theirs.
+Along with the protection and preservation of their cultures, sacred languages, and heritage sites by the government.
+The Indigenous people have been underfunded and overlooked by the government for an extensive time, which has contributed to unequal educational opportunities, healthcare disparities, and environmental concerns.
+The Legislature has the power to enact an Act to protect Native American heritage and an act to establish Indigenous People’s Day in Massachusetts Law, two major steps in Massachusetts that would contribute to the conservation of Indigenous culture.
 highlighted_bills:
   - indigenous-peoples-day
   - mascots